lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * payload = MAC_3

-* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_3, nonce N = IV_3, plaintext P, and the following parameters as input to the Enc_structure generating the associated data:
+* Compute a COSE_Encrypt0 object as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm of the selected cipher suite, using the key K = K_3, the nonce N = IV_3, the plaintext P, and the following parameters as input to the Enc_structure generating the associated data:

    * context = "Encrypt0"
    * protected = h''